 Quality differences.
 WTI is slightly lighter (lower density) and sweeter (lower sulfur) than Brent.
 Both are classified as light sweet crude, so the quality differential between them is modest.
 But not zero.
 Refiners configured for light sweet crude pay a slight premium for either grade.
 This factor plays a smaller role than geography and inventory in driving daily spread moves.

-The $8 premium for Brent over WTI today is above the post-2016 norm but well below the 2011-2013 extremes.
-It reflects two things: Brent's geopolitical crisis premium from the Hormuz closure, and US shale's relative insulation from that same disruption.
+When the spread widened to around $8 during the 2026 Hormuz crisis, it sat above the post-2016 norm but well below the 2011-2013 extremes.
+It reflected two things: Brent's geopolitical crisis premium from the Hormuz closure, and US shale's relative insulation from that same disruption.

 The Strait of Hormuz closure cut roughly 20 million barrels per day of Gulf crude from global markets.
-That crude was priced off Brent or Dubai benchmark.
-US shale production, priced off WTI, has not been disrupted.
-So Brent is absorbing a larger share of the geopolitical risk premium.
+That crude was priced off the Brent or Dubai benchmark.
+US shale production, priced off WTI, was not disrupted.
+So Brent absorbed a larger share of the geopolitical risk premium.

-The $8 gap is the market's current price for being exposed to Middle East supply versus US domestic supply.
-Brent buyers are paying that premium.
-US Gulf Coast refiners processing WTI are not.
+A spread that wide is the market's price for being exposed to Middle East supply versus US domestic supply.
+Brent buyers pay that premium.
+US Gulf Coast refiners processing WTI do not.

 Why Traders and Refiners Watch It

 For refiners, the spread is a feedstock cost question.
-A US Gulf Coast refinery running WTI is currently paying $8 less per barrel than a European or Asian refinery running Brent-priced crude.
+When the spread is wide, a US Gulf Coast refinery running WTI pays several dollars less per barrel than a European or Asian refinery running Brent-priced crude.
 That differential feeds directly into refinery margin calculations.

 For US crude exporters, a wide spread is a business opportunity.
 When WTI trades at a large discount to Brent, US crude is attractive to foreign buyers.
 Export volumes tend to rise when the spread widens.
 The arbitrage trade, buy WTI at Cushing, pipe to the Gulf Coast, load onto a tanker, sell into the Brent market, is the mechanism that keeps the modern spread from holding at extreme levels.